 - Never access or look at a client record that you do not have permission and a business need to see.
 Access to electronic client records is logged by the system and monitored by our Information Technology Team.
 Unauthorized access is reported. - Never discuss a client (even the existence of a client) with anyone outside of the authorized treatment or operations team.
 (This can be one of the most common and damaging forms of breach).
-If unsure who you may discuss a client with, ask for guidance from your supervisor. - Always create strong passwords for system access and never share any of your passwords with anyone.
+If unsure who you may discuss a client with, ask for guidance from a supervisor. - Always create strong passwords for system access and never share any of your passwords with anyone.
 Do not ask others to use their passwords. - Always lock your computer using (Window key+L) when you leave it unattended for even a minute.
 Ensure that no one can watch you logon, and ensure that those who are not authorized cannot see your computer screen when you are viewing confidential information. - Ensure your computer automatically locks, requiring a password to unlock, after no more than ten (10) minutes of inactivity.
 Our IT team can help you set this up.
-(Call x4100) - Safeguard the placement of computers, printers, and fax machines to limit potential access by unauthorized users.
-Retrieve documents from printers and fax machines right away. - Do not open suspicious attachments to e-mails.
-They may contain viruses intended to steal confidential information.
-Do not install software on your computer without the permission of the IT Security Officer.
-(Call x4100 for guidance or to report suspicious attachments) - Verify the identity of any person to whom you are disclosing PHI.
-Don't be afraid to ask for identification.
-If discussing PHI by phone, ensure you recognize the client's voice or ask a verifying question that only the client would know.
-If communicating electronically, ensure that the client or other provider is the only one with access.
-Follow up with the client or other provider to ensure that they received the PHI securely. - If you are accessing or storing PHI via any mobile device (cell phone, laptop, tablet, kindle, flash drive, etc.), you must be completely familiar with all policies regarding use and storage of confidential information on mobile devices PRIOR to accessing the information.
-For example, you must never download PHI on a compact disk or an unencrypted flash drive.
-The Health Agency has special safeguard policies for mobile devices. - You must ensure that all confidential information in paper form is always in your direct control or is locked in a secure location where it can be accessed only by authorized users.
+(Call x2800) - Safeguard the placement of computers, printers, and fax machines to limit potential access by unauthorized users.
+Retrieve documents from printers and fax machines right away. - Any computer accessing or storing PHI must be encrypted to prevent access in case of loss or theft. - You may not access or store PHI via any mobile device (cell phone, laptop, tablet, kindle, flash drive, etc.) For example, you must never download PHI on a compact disk or an unencrypted flash drive. - You must ensure that all confidential information in paper form is always in your direct control or is locked in a secure location where it can be accessed only by authorized users.
 Dispose of confidential paper through shredding or by placing the item in locked, confidential recycling bins. - Secure all client credit information.
 Do not leave receipts or files containing client information including credit card numbers in an unsecured manner.
-If you must temporarily write down a client credit card number or social security number, be sure to shred the paperwork after you are finished using it. - All electronic communication must include a confidentiality statement.
-See your supervisor for guidance on what information may be transmitted electronically. - All PHI sent via e-mail outside of the County e-mail system must be encrypted.
+If you must temporarily write down a client credit card number or social security number, be sure to shred the paperwork after you are finished using it. - All electronic communication containing County information must include a confidentiality statement. - All PHI sent via e-mail outside of the County e-mail system must be encrypted.
 Never include confidential information in the subject line of an e-mail.
-When sending an e-mail containing PHI or PII internally within the Health Agency, remove information that can identify the individual (de-identify) prior to sending.
-Internal emails containing PHI must be encrypted.

-- You must ensure that any PHI transmitted electronically, (fax, e-mail, voicemail) is appropriately protected pursuant to SLOHA policy and you must double check that the fax number, phone number, or e-mail ID is correct.
+When sending an e-mail containing PHI or PII internally within the Health Agency, remove information that can identify the individual (de-identify) prior to sending. - You must ensure that any PHI transmitted electronically, (fax, e-mail, voicemail) is appropriately protected pursuant to SLOHA policy and you must double check that the fax number, phone number, or e-mail ID is correct.
 (This is one of the most common reasons for breach).
 Call ahead to verify the fax number or e-mail and let the person to whom you are sending the information know when to expect the PHI. - You must be aware of your surroundings when having verbal conversations about confidential information.
 Do not have conversations in hallways, break rooms, cubicles, or other places where others may be able to hear.
 Unpermitted disclosure through someone overhearing a conversation is still a breach. - If you overhear a confidential conversation in a public hallway or elevator, ask the individuals to move to a private location to continue the discussion.